BenLBartle/bartle.dev/src/pages/blog/sophie-bartle/index.md

 ### Treatment

 After the EEG, we were re-admitted and went straight to treatment.
-This was my last day on-site with work and wasd the start of a pretty crappy month.
+This was my last day on-site with work and was the start of a pretty crappy month.

 Sophie was started on Prednisolone, which is a primary treatment to control the seizures.
 We had a good start, her blood sugar and blood pressure were monitored for 24 hours and we were sent home.
 It was after a trip to the geneticist that everything went a bit wrong.